The PROSPECT Reactor Antineutrino Experiment: Calibration methods

-A chloride solution of $^{227}$Ac ($t_{1/2}=20$~yr) was prepared from a commercial actinium source, and dissolved in the liquid scintillator at a concentration near 0.5~Bq, over the whole detector.
+A third source, $^{227}$Ac ($t_{1/2}=22 $~yr), was intentionally added to the LS to monitor the product of efficiency $\times$ volume for all detector segments.
+A chloride solution of $^{227}$Ac was prepared from a commercial actinium source, and dissolved in the liquid scintillator at a concentration near 0.5~Bq, over the whole detector.
 These give rise to ``RnPo'' decays, namely the fast coincidence of $\alpha$-decays from $^{219}$Rn and $^{215}$Po ($t_{1/2}=1.78$~ms).
-Care was taken to be sure the AcCl solution was dissolved uniformly into the scintillator before it was transferred to the detector.
-This source is used to monitor the product of efficiency$\times$volume for the independent scintillator segments.
+Care was taken to ensure that the AcCl solution was dissolved uniformly into the scintillator before it was transferred to the detector.

+These three sources produce time correlated signals within the detector which are triggered and read into the normal DAQ data stream.
+The events are identified for analysis by energy cuts, decay time distributions and pulse shape discrimination cuts which utilize the relatively long decay times of these processes (0.3-3 msec).
+Large event samples with minimal background contamination are accumulated by integrating over the detector exposure.